Privacy Notice of Lurgan Credit Union Limited – General

 Marketing and Market Research

 This credit union is involved in the Schools Quiz in liaison with the ILCU.
 The Schools Quiz is open to entrants aged 4 to 13.
 Upon entry parent/legal guardians will be given further information and asked for their consent to the processing of their child’s personal data.
-This information is processed only where consent has been given.
-Where the person providing consent is below 16* then we ask that the parent/legal guardian provide the appropriate consent.
 A separate privacy notice is included in all School Quiz entry forms. (*This is subject to change).

 Your Rights in connection with your personal data are to:

 - To find out whether we hold any of your personal data and if we do to request access to that data and to be furnished a copy of that data.
 You are also entitled to request further information about the processing.

 - Request correction of the personal data that we hold about you.
 This enables you to have any incomplete or inaccurate information we hold about you rectified.